-If you have some flex time between classes, there are many ways to earn money as a UBC student.
+As you head back to in-person learning, there are many ways to earn money as a UBC student.

 Browse the #1 job board for UBC students and alumni for on- or off-campus positions.
-You can also sign up for employer info sessions or workshops like interview preparation or career advising.
+You can also sign up for employer info sessions or workshops on interview preparation and career advising.

 You can get paid for taking good notes and sending them to a classmate with a disability.
 At the start of term, notetakers are recruited via class email for certain courses.
 As a student assistant, you can also help a student with a disability navigate certain tasks, like getting around campus.